 Prince Harry has been vocal in raising awareness for HIV/AIDS, and has spoken out about AIDS education as well as working to end the stigma towards HIV testing by getting tested himself in public (with Rihanna, no less).
 Earlier this month, he even handed out free HIV testing kits to the public.
 HIV/AIDS awareness was also a cause near and dear to Princess Diana, who opened the UK's first HIV/AIDS hospital unit.

-"I often wonder about what she would be doing to continue the fight against HIV and AIDS if she was still with us, today," Prince Harry said about his mother while accepting an award in her honor last month.
+"I often wonder about what she would be doing to continue the fight against HIV and AIDS if she was still with us, today," Prince Harry said about his mother while accepting an award in her honour last month.
 "I believe that she would be telling everyone across society, not just those most at risk, that with effective treatment being free and available in the UK that we must all embrace regular testing both for our own sake and for those that we love."

 Read these stories next: